uw-ictd/ccn-covid-analysis/README.md

-# Bokondini Data Analysis
+# Community Cellular Network Data Analysis, 2019-2020

 This analysis is a continuation of excellent work begun by [Michelle Lin](https://github.com/IntOwl).

 ## Data

-Data for this analysis can be requested from the UW ICTD lab and shared for research purposes on a valid case-by-case basis.
-See the data specific [data-readme](data/README.md) for specific information.
+Data for this analysis is available from the ____ external data archive.
+See the data specific [data-readme](data/README.md) for specific information on how to extract the data into your working directory.

 ## Running Computations

 ### Dependencies

-Dependencies for the project are managed with Pipenv.
-After checking out the repository, run `pipenv shell` in the root directory to get a shell in a virtual environment.
-Then run `pipenv sync` to install all the dependencies from the lockfile.
+Dependencies for the project are managed with poetry, an external tool you may need to install.
+After checking out the repository, run `poetry shell` in the root directory to get a shell in a virtual environment.
+Then run `poetry install` to install all the dependencies from the lockfile.
 If this command gives you errors, you may need to install some supporting libraries (libsnappy) for your platform.
-You will need to be in the pipenv shell or run commands with pipenv run to actually run scripts with the appropriate dependencies.
+You will need to be in the poetry shell or run commands with poetry run to actually run scripts with the appropriate dependencies.

 ### Dask
-The uncompressed dataset size as of Feb 2020 is too large to fit on one reasonable sized machine (~70M rows / 29GB just for flows).
+The uncompressed dataset size as of March 2020 is too large to fit on one reasonable sized machine (~70M rows / 29GB just for flows).
 For now the project uses [dask](https://docs.dask.org/en/latest/), a framework for python that extends pandas data frames to support